 Transparency is more than just a logistics and supply chain buzzword—it’s also a key element of the tech operation, and one that’s often missing.
 A lack of transparency most frequently takes the form of opaque pricing agreements, particularly with the major freight carriers, who worsen the problem by hiking their rates, year after year.

-These carrier pricing agreements represent a significant opportunity for tech M&D companies to reduce their overall costs and improve the bottom line—but their opaque nature makes it impossible to tell whether you’re doing the best you can.
+These carrier pricing agreements represent a significant opportunity for tech manufacturing and distribution companies to reduce their overall costs and improve the bottom line—but their opaque nature makes it impossible to tell whether you’re doing the best you can.
 And while you may believe your negotiations have been effective, it’s hard to know without some basis for comparison.

 Fortunately, MCG has a solution—not just to one of these common tech manufacturing pain points, but to all of them.
 Our algorithms compare millions of transactions in our database to determine what you should be paying the major carriers, both reducing costs and improving transparency.
-Meanwhile, our business intelligence (BI) tools and transportation management system (TMS) will ensure you’re always on top of KPIs—and able to harness those critical insights to make smart, data-driven business decisions.
+Meanwhile, our business intelligence (BI) tools, invoice audit and recovery solution, and transportation management system (TMS) will ensure you’re always on top of KPIs—and able to harness those critical insights to make smart, data-driven business decisions.

 Ready to cut costs, improve transparency, and increase visibility in your supply chain all at once?
-Contact MCG today for a no-cost savings analysis!
+Contact MCG today – [email protected] or 949-525-7677.